nevmenandr/vindolanda/manuscript.md

 **Letters from tablet and from the fontface.** 2/3 ](./images/letters2.png){#fig:letters2}

-It was a challenge not only to draw the letter q, but even to find it on tablets from Vindolanda.
+It was a challenge not only to draw the letter q, but even to find it on tablets from Vindolanda [@wikidata:Q1153229].
 It is [here](https://romaninscriptionsofbritain.org/inscriptions/TabVindol139), but it is very different from the other lettering.
 I had to change the appearance of the letter and adjust it to the general character of the font @fig:q.

 ![
 **Letter D from tablet and from the fontface.**